robjmills/slacklink/README.md

 This extension was created for fun (and because I had a hangover).
 It uses localstorage to store the details you're using including your incoming webhook API key.
 This means the security is only as safe as your chrome install - If you're concerned about this, don't use it :)

 ## Contributing
 At the moment you won't be able to build this extension yourself without my private key.
-However, you can modify all code within the `src` directory and then load this into chrome://extensions/ using "Load Unpacked Extension".
+However, you can modify all code within the `src` directory and then load this into `chrome://extensions/` using *"Load Unpacked Extension"*.
 If you think you've made some useful feature or security updates then please send through a pull request.

 ## Release History
 - 0.0.11 - Show options page if required variables are missing